Tahir Whitehead: Professional career

+Pre-draft

 Whitehead attended the NFL Scouting Combine in Indianapolis, Indiana and completed all of the combine drills.
 On March 16, 2012, he attended Temple's pro day and opted to run all of the combine drills for the scouts and team representatives.
 He posted faster times in the short shuttle, 40-yard dash, 20-yard dash, and three-cone drill.
 At the conclusion of the pre-draft process, Whitehead was projected to be a sixth- or seventh-round pick.
 He was ranked as the 21st-best outside linebacker prospect in the draft by NFLDraftScout.com.